Ehrhart Theory of Paving and Panhandle Matroids: Background and preliminaries

 \subsection{Polytopes and Ehrhart theory}

-A polytope is the convex hull of a finite set of points in $\R^n$, or alternatively the set of solutions of a finite set of linear equalities and inequalities, provided it is bounded.
-The two definitions are equivalent.
+A \defterm{polytope} is the convex hull of a finite set of points in~$\R^n$, or alternatively the set of solutions of a finite set of linear equalities and inequalities, provided it is bounded.
+The equivalence of the two definitions is a foundational result in polytope theory.
 Standard references about polytopes are \cite{Grunbaum} and \cite{Ziegler}.
-The \defterm{normalized volume} or \defterm{relative volume} $\Vol(P)$ is the volume with respect to the lattice $\Z^n\cap A(P)$, where $A(P)$ is the smallest affine subspace of $\R^n$ containing $P$.